Google Pixel 9a: Everything we know and what we want to see

 That means the Pixel 9a would use the same processor as the more expensive Pixel 9 Fold and Pixel 9 Pro XL, despite the huge price gap that's likely to occur.

-Tensor G4 is only a minor upgrade over the Tensor G3 in most respects, although it's capable of processing AI-related tasks 2.25x faster than other leading flagship processors.
+Tensor G4 is only a minor upgrade over the Tensor G3 in most respects, although it's capable of processing specific AI-related tasks faster than some other leading flagship processors.
 It also runs quite a bit cooler than the Tensor G3 but at the expense of being slower in gaming and other heavier graphics processing-based scenarios.

 Google is not expected to deliver a massive upgrade to its Tensor line until Tensor G5, currently slated for the 2025 release of the Pixel 10 series.

-There are no other rumors or leaks about Pixel 9a specs at this time.
 It's highly unlikely that we'll see many major upgrades for Pixel 9a components since Google just upgraded most of the requested items — like the display refresh rate — in the Pixel 8a.

 Google Pixel 9a: Wishlist